IBM/surveykong/survey/README.md

 4. Is the visitor "shown" % under the % of traffic we're supposed to show it to (show it)

 If there is no campaign matched for a URL or they've already taken the campaign, there is no check for another one they haven't taken.
 There can only be 1 active campaign matched and checked.

+# Survey display

+The `project_config_javascript` view (`config.js`) is dynamically generated and contains JS with several global functions/methods and logic that determines what to do on the page.

+If there is an intercept survey to show, the JS adds a mouseout (top) and keyboard blur event listener.
+If there is a feedback/button survey to show, the JS injects a button (survey trigger) on the right side (or other set side) of the browser viewport.

+When either of those events happen or the button is clicked, the JS injects an iframe on the page in a modal window.
+The iframe is the survey.
+The iframe survey posts to itself via the API and then shows the "thank you" message.